 2. Consolidate infrastructure to take advantage of cheaper bandwidth

 The next big-ticket items are bandwidth and distributed architectures.
 You can take advantage of cheaper bandwidth by consolidating your server and application infrastructure.
-This is definitely not for everybody,
+This is definitely not for everybody, but it can be done.
+Your company pays more for WAN bandwidth and less for servers (and server administrators).
+The hope is that the savings from the servers will more than offset the extra telecom costs.
+WAN optimization controllers by the likes of Riverbed Technology Inc. and Cisco Systems Inc. (WAAS) can be a huge help here.

 3. Use less WAN bandwidth